securityarch/cyber-dictionary/README.md

 My secret key that I can use to decrypt data that was sent to me encrypted with the public key I shared with the world
 #### PaaS
 Platform as a Service
+#### PAM
+Privileged password management is a type of password management used to secure the passwords for login IDs that have elevated security privileges.
 ## S
 #### Split tunneling
 Splitting of traffic between Remote gateway and Internet